Lercher/CocoR/Readme.md

 ## License

     Coco/R, including this extension, is distributed under the terms of the GNU General Public License (slightly extended).

-This means that you have to open source any extension to Coco/R itself but you are licensed to use generated scanners and parsers in any software that you build, even in closed source projects:
+This means that you have to open source any extension to Coco/R itself but you are licensed to use generated scanners and parsers in any software that you build, even for closed source projects:

     As an exception, it is allowed to write an extension of Coco/R that is used as a plugin in non-free software.